-Leitrim County Council has adopted the Leitrim County Development Plan 2023-2029 hereafter referred to as the "Plan".
+Leitrim County Council has prepared the Draft Leitrim County Development Plan 2023-2029 hereafter referred to as the "Draft Plan".

-The preparation of the Plan has undergone an appropriate level of Strategic Flood Risk Assessment (SFRA) in accordance with The Planning System and Flood Risk Management - Guidelines for Planning Authorities (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009) and Department of the Environment, Community and Local Government Circular PL 2/2014.
+The preparation of the Draft Plan is undergoing an appropriate level of Strategic Flood Risk Assessment (SFRA) in accordance with The Planning System and Flood Risk Management - Guidelines for Planning Authorities (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009) and Department of the Environment, Community and Local Government Circular PL 2/2014.
 The SFRA provides an assessment of flood risk and includes mapped boundaries for Flood Risk Zones.

-The SFRA was undertaken alongside the Plan-preparation process and was updated to take into account of recommendations contained in submissions.
+The SFRA in an ongoing process, alongside the Plan-preparation process, and will be updated to take into account, for example, any new information or any future changes to the Draft Plan on foot of submissions.